Aboriginal Student Self-Identification

 Aboriginal ancestry for self-identification purposes follows the Canadian Constitution Act (1982), Section 35, Number 2 and includes the descendants of the Indian, Inuit and Métis peoples of Canada.

 All data will be securely stored to respect privacy and used only as a means to enhance Aboriginal education programs and services within UFV.
 Data will be treated in the same manner as UFV Student Records and protected and governed by the Freedom of Information Act.
 Individual data will not be communicated.
 The information gathered will be used in the aggregate only and for the purpose of developing and implementing supportive programs.

 All data will be securely stored to respect privacy and used only as a means to develop and enhance Aboriginal education program and services within UFV and British Columbia.
 Data will be treated in the same manner as UFV Student Records.
 It is protected and its use is governed by the University Act and Freedom of Information act.

 How do I self-identify?

-Simply print and complete the one-page PDF form and submit it to any UFV campus Admissions & Records office.
+Simply print and complete the Aboriginal Ancestry Declaration Form and submit it to any UFV campus Admissions & Records office.
 For more information about Aboriginal ancestry contact Aboriginal Access Services at UFV.